llaske/sugarizer-server/README.md

 Once the admin account is created, you could access Sugarizer Dashboard on http://127.0.0.1:8080/dashboard.

+For windows users, the sh command is not normally available for the Powershell but you can install git and run the command on git bash.

 ## Server API

 To implement the above functionalities, the sugarizer backend expose an API.
 The API routes look as follows: